tsora1603/pixora-theme/DESIGN.md

 - It should go around the **entire** icon (so avoid coloring the edges of the grid as much as possible);
 - If the icon has any "hollow" (transparent) section, or an internal border (think of a donut shape) it should go there as well.

-Here you can see examples of GOOD icons, and BAD icons, as well as their borders:
+Here you can see examples of GOOD icons, BAD icons, as well as their borders:

 [ images here ]